The Cambridge Lower Secondary Curriculum

 The English programme is divided into English L1, “English as a first language”, which is suitable for international students, and English L2, also known as “English as a Second Language” designed for students coming from Italian Primary Schools.

-Mathematics, Science, ICT and Global Perspectives.
+The other subjects are Mathematics, Science, ICT and Global Perspectives.
 Each subject is designed to stimulate active and creative learning through innovative teaching techniques that focus on exploration and experimentation.

 English L1 - English as a First Language